nf-core/genomeannotator/docs/usage.md

 ## Repeatmasking

-Repeatmasking provides important information for the ab-initio prediction of gene models - it is thus a mandatory step in GENOMEANNOTATOR.
+Repeatmasking provides important information for the ab-initio prediction of gene models - it is thus a mandatory step in nf-core/genomeannotator.
 Repeatmasking can be triggered in three ways.
 The preferred option is to provide a set of known repeats from public databases in FASTA format (--rm_lib).
-Alternatively, GENOMEANNOTATOR can run the DFam database built into RepeatMasker (--rm_species).
+Alternatively, nf-core/genomeannotator can run the DFam database built into RepeatMasker (--rm_species).
 If neither option is specified, repeats are modeled de-novo.
 This can take 24 hours or more, depending on the size of your genomes.
 Please be aware that assemblies based on short reads tend to perform poorly in this as repeats are often collapsed by the assembly software.

 ## FASTA inputs

 Several inputs to this pipeline are expected in FASTA format  (see table above).
 Note that the pipeline expects ONE file per input option.
 If you have multiple files of e.g. proteins, please concatenate them first and make sure no IDs are duplicated.

-Similar to the assembly, the sequence identifies should be sparse, i.e.should not contain spaces, colons, semicolons or any other form of decoration beyond the basic, unique identifier.
-GENOMEANNOTATOR will remove any characters from the identifier past the first empty space.
+Similar to the assembly, the sequence identifies should be sparse, i.e.should not contain spaces, colons, semicolons or any other form of decoration beyond the basic, unique identifier. nf-core/genomeannotator will remove any characters from the identifier past the first empty space.

 ## RNAseq samplesheet input